Carteret Clinic for Adolescents and Children

 We may use or disclose, as-needed, your PHI in order to support the business activities of this practice which are called health care operations.

 - Training students, other health care providers, or ancillary staff such as billing personnel to help them learn or improve their skills.

-- Quality improvement processes which look at delivery of health care and for improvement in processes which will provide safer, more effective care for you.
+- Quality improvement processes look at the delivery of health care and for improvement in processes that will provide safer, more effective care for you.

 - Use of information to assist in resolving problems or complaints within the practice.